About the Cast

 Ruth Bonnet (Survivor Mama)

 Ruth hails from England, where she did a singing telegram for Prince Andrew, when he was dating Koo Stark, and performed in the lead role of Sweet Charity on Broadway (Wimbledon Broadway).
 Los Angeles comedy appearances include the Improv and the Comedy Store.
-A veteran of piano bars, she was the lead singing waitress at Davenport’s in Chicago, and was recently live-streamed on New York City’s Plano Bar Live.
+A veteran of piano bars, she was the lead singing waitress at Davenport’s in Chicago.
 She dedicates her performance to her long-suffering husband.
 Her book, Short Pieces by a Tall Woman, is available at amazon.

 ABOUT TRAVIS/VOICE OF “THE PRODUCER”: